 Ensure that the USB Audio input and output volume controls on the host are set to 100% (no attenuation) to ensure proper operation of the device.
-Some host OS (eg. Windows) may store volume setting in between device connections.
+Some host OS (e.g. Windows) may store volume setting in between device connections.

-For a comprehensive list of parameters, their data types and an understanding of their function within the device please consult the User Guide section relevant to the function of interest, or Appendix A which summarises all the commands.
-The full list of commands can be obtained through the use of the -H or -help-params option of the control utility.
+For a comprehensive list of parameters, their data types and an understanding of their function within the device please consult the vfctrl command lists in the Reference Information of the XVF3615 user guide.
+The full list of commands can be obtained through the use of the -H or --help-params option of the control utility: